help_outline Skip to main content

 Less Info

-We will be meeting at a local restaurant for an in-person lunch this week at Casa Oaxaca, 4905 Fairmont. https://www.casaoaxacamd.com/.
 Hosted by Bob Metzler and Reid Detchon.
-Themed discussions are held the first half of the lunch and the second half is for catching up.
+Themed discussions are held the second half of the lunch; the first half is for catching up.

 Thursday